alpersonalwebsite/react/05_controlled-components.md

 #### Destructuring

 In React you will use destructuring (ES6) a lot.
-Even when it´s not a functional requisite, it makes your code look cleaner and it follows the Community´s standards.
+Even when it´s not a functional requirement, it makes your code look cleaner and it follows the Community´s standards.

 So...
-What is Destructure...?
+What is Destructuring...?
 Just a convenient way of pulling out values from object and array objects.

 Examples: